skmhrk1209/VSRD/README.md

     - Target frames without at least 16 source frames are excluded.
     - Target frames with the same set of instance IDs are grouped together.
     - Only one target frame for each instance group is labeled by VSRD.
-    - Pseudo labels for each target frame can be shared with all the frames in the same instance group.
+    - The pseudo labels for each target frame are shared with all the frames in the same instance group.

 ```bash
 python tools/datasets/kitti_360/sample_annotations.py